 Bad coding can take several forms, including insecure storage due to insufficient data protection, poor logging practice, weak cryptographic hash, and missing jailbreak detection.
 How can that happen?
 For one, companies often build their web applications or APIs with open source components that usually include many millions of lines of code.
 Security tech company Contrast Security analyzed almost 10,000 applications totaling over 8 billion lines of code.
 It found that around 76% of the applications contained at least one vulnerability, and 34% contained four or more vulnerabilities.

-Several times a year, vulnerabilities such as Struts2 appear that are powerful and easy to exploit, which makes them attractive targets for cybercriminals.
-But patching vulnerabilities in software components is complicated, since it required going back to development.
-This takes a long time, which give attackers ample opportunity to exploit the vulnerabilities.
-To illustrate, Symantec discovered that common remote administration tools (RATs), such as Gh0st RAT, Korplug/Plug-X and XtremeRAT, are full of vulnerabilities that could enable the hackers to become hacked themselves.
-The delivers to the victim and once it runs on the victim’s machine, the RAT “calls home” to the C&C botnet server.
-The C&C server in turn communicates back to the victim’s machine with instructions on what should happen next, whether it’s data exfiltration or something else.
+Several times a year, powerful and easy-to-exploit vulnerabilities such as Struts2 appear, which makes them attractive targets for cybercriminals.
+But patching vulnerabilities in software components is complicated since it required going back to development.
+This takes a long time, which gives attackers ample opportunity to exploit the vulnerabilities.
+To illustrate, Symantec discovered that common remote administration tools (RATs), such as Gh0st RAT, Korplug/Plug-X, and XtremeRAT, are full of vulnerabilities that could enable the hackers to become hacked themselves.
+It is delivered to the victim, and, once it runs on the victim’s machine, the RAT “calls home” to the C&C botnet server.
+The C&C server, in turn, communicates back to the victim’s machine with instructions on what should happen next, whether it’s data exfiltration or something else.

-But it is not just the developers’ responsibility to keep applications secured.
+But it is not just the developers’ responsibility to keep applications secure.
 It’s also the task of IT and security personnel within the organization to provide a holistic and secured framework for the applications.
-More specifically, IT and security departments should ensure that the architecture is robust, up-to-date and protected behind security barriers and Web Application Firewall (WAF).
+More specifically, IT and security departments should ensure that the architecture is robust, up-to-date, and protected behind security barriers and a Web Application Firewall (WAF).
 The WAF is the first line of defense for blocking attacks before they can reach the application and perform malicious actions.
 In short, the WAF is used to monitor, detect and filter malicious behavior before it can impact the application itself.
-As such, it is highly effective for protection against zero-day exploits, impersonation and known vulnerabilities and attackers.
-Through customized inspections, the WAF is also capable in preventing cross-site scripting (XSS) attacks, SQL injection attacks, session hijacking and buffer overflows, which other traditional security solutions may not be capable of doing.
-That’s why configuring WAF correctly from day one, and verifying regularly that it is still providing adequate protection from cyber-attacks is important.
+As such, it is highly effective for protection against zero-day exploits, impersonation, and known vulnerabilities and attackers.
+Through customized inspections, the WAF is also capable of preventing cross-site scripting (XSS) attacks, SQL injection attacks, session hijacking, and buffer overflows, which other traditional security solutions may not be capable of doing.
+That’s why configuring WAF correctly from day one, and regularly verifying that it is still providing adequate protection from cyber-attacks is important.

 To find out if your organization’s applications are currently at risk, there are several tools and methods at your disposal.
 Cymulate’s web application firewall (WAF) assessment can test your WAF security posture to web payloads to ensure that common web application payloads are blocked before they get anywhere near your web application.